Crossroads MVP

 - Trait

-- Shield Expertise
+- Shield Style

 - Defensive Stance causes Attack Rolls to only gain d1 if only Block Avoidance Rolls are used.